bisiAlgoRuthM/Amazon-Best-Sellers-Beauty-Web-Scrapping--/README.md

-# Fashion Designer Bags Retail Web Scrapping (Farfetch)
- Scrapping a fashion ecommerce website
+# Web Scrapper Using Beautiful Soup to get Amazon's most popular products based on sales, updated freuently from their website